UNITED AGAINST RACISM

 YEAR-ROUND BIPOC AWARENESS

-Martin Luther King Junior Day honors the life and legacy of Dr. Martin Luther Kind who fought for justice and equality along with Black individuals during the civil rights movement.
+Martin Luther King Junior Day honors the life and legacy of Dr. Martin Luther King who fought for justice and equality along with Black individuals during the civil rights movement.
 This day is used to celebrate and honor Martin Luther King while simultaneously teaching younger generations about his impact and the importance of equality and justice for all.
 As a day of service, his followers choose to use this day to serve those in their community in hospitals, prisons, schools, and shelters.

 Black History Month is celebrated across seven different countries to bring awareness to the history and oftentimes neglected accomplishments of Black Individuals.
 This month-long celebration gives many opportunities to share knowledge and better understand the impact that Black individuals have made and continue to make on present-day society.
 Additionally, it allows people to understand Black heritage, culture, and customs which are oftentimes overlooked.
 The month celebrates Black authors, writers, artists, historians, actors, etc. going beyond the stories of racism and slavery and instead putting Black achievements into the spotlight.